 - Can I use my Co-op number at all locations?

 A Cornerstone Co-op number represents your membership and can only be used at locations operated by Cornerstone Co-op.
 Because each Co-op is a unique business that is locally owned and operated, run by a local board of directors, your Co-op number cannot be used across Western Canada.
 However, you can purchase shares in as many co-op associations as you wish.
-Cornerstone Co-op locations incude St. Paul, Elk Point, Dewberry, Vermilion, Mannville, Wainwright & Provost (Cardlock only).
+Cornerstone Co-op locations include St. Paul, Elk Point, Dewberry, Vermilion, Mannville, Wainwright, Provost & Two Hills.

 - What is cash back and equity?